quantfive/codepress-review/README.md

 - 🛡️ **Robust**: Built-in retries, rate limiting, and error handling
 - ⚡ **Zero Setup**: Just add to your github action workflows
 - 🎯 **Customizable**: Use custom review guidelines via configuration file
+- 🚨 **Blocking-Only Mode**: Focus only on critical issues that must be fixed before approval

 ## Quick Start